Q:

 A:

-Why is phenol more acidic than ethanol?
+Why is phenol greater acidic than ethanol?

 We need a clear definition of the strength of the acid.
-In chemistry, acidity is usually measured by the pH of the solution and the degree of acid dissociation.
-The strong acid dissociates almost completely in aqueous solution, releasing hydrogen ions (Hover), thereby making the solution pH lower.
-In contrast, weak acids have a lower degree of dissociation, release less H, and a higher solution pH.
+But In chemistry, acidity is usually measured by the pH of the solution and the degree of acid dissociation.
+The strong acid dissociates almost completely in aqueous solution, releasing hydrogen ions (Hover), thereby making the solution pH reduced.
+In contrast, weak acids have a reduced degree of dissociation, emit less H, and a higher solution pH.
+Structural differences between phenol and ethanol

 Cancel submit